dotnet/docs/docs/csharp/indexers.md

 are stored or computed.

 Let's walk through some of the common scenarios for using *indexers*.
-The code for all the samples is available at the docs [GitHub repository](https://github.com/dotnet/docs).
-Or, you can access the
+The code for all the samples is available at the [dotnet/docs GitHub repository](https://github.com/dotnet/docs).
+Otherwise, you can access the
 [sample folder](https://github.com/dotnet/docs/tree/master/samples/csharp/indexers)
 directly.